strawberry-graphql/get-pr-info-action/README.md

 ## Outputs

+- `has_pr`: Wether this commit has a PR associated with it or not
+- `pr_number`: The PR number
 - `contributor_name`: The name of the contributor, it falls back to the contributor's username if the name is not set.
 - `contributor_username`: The username of the contributor.
+- `repository-name` : The name of the base repository

 ## Example usage